Tencent Covo-Audio: Open-Source 7B Speech AI That Hears and Talks

 Covo-Audio eliminates this by processing audio natively.
 The model hears continuous audio, reasons about it, and speaks back — all within one forward pass.
 This means faster responses, fewer errors, and better preservation of acoustic nuance.

-For developers building voice assistants, call center automation, or real-time translation tools, this is a significant shift from the cascade approach.
+For developers building voice assistants, call center automation, or real-time translation tools, this is a meaningful shift from the cascade approach.

 Architecture